arahi7860/-intro-express-routes-controllers/README.md

 so we can dynamically retrieve content and "fill in" an HTML document like a template.
 That is exactly what Express and any other web framework does!

+In server-side applications, we can use information in the HTTP requests, including...

+- The _method_ and the URL _path_ in the Request line
+- The Request body

+..to dynamically generate the content we want to send back to the client in the Response.

 When we use Express, we don't need to have a `whiskers.html` file on our server - we just need to have all our information about whiskers in our database.
 Then when someone makes a GET request to